What is an Open Award Centre (OAC)?

-Transferring to an Open Award Centre from a licensed Award Unit where you first signed up
+Transferring to an Open Award Centre from a licensed Award Centre where you first signed up

 If you are already registered with an Award Centre but no longer are a pupil/member at that Award Centre you will need to contact your State/Territory office to arrange transfer to an Open Award Centre.

 There is a massive choice of activities that count towards your Award.
 Participants can select practically any activity they wish, as long as it is legal and morally acceptable.
 It could be something you are already involved in or something completely new to you.